sassoftware/grafana-esp-plugin/README.md

 Installation scripts are provided to install the plug-in and configure Grafana.
 These scripts perform the following tasks:
  * Modify the Grafana deployment by adding the GF_INSTALL_PLUGINS environment variable to enable Grafana to install the plug-in.
- * Configure a new `grafana.ini` file to enable OAuth authentication.
+ * Create a new `grafana.ini` file to enable OAuth authentication.
+Creating this file overwrites any existing Grafana configuration.
- * Configure Grafana as an OAuth client with the chosen OAuth provider.
-Users of Grafana are directed to use the OAuth login page.
+ * Configure Grafana as an OAuth client with SAS Logon.
+Users of Grafana are directed to use SAS Logon.
  * Optionally install Grafana for you.

 1. Set the correct Kubernetes configuration file for your environment.